Explore more blogs

 How to write a strong donation request letter

-Every fundraising appeal will sound slightly different, but the building blocks of an effective donation request letter are always the same.
+Every fundraising appeal will sound slightly different, but the building blocks of an effective donation request letter format are always the same.
+A great example of a donation request letter for nonprofit organizations includes the following elements:

 • An eye-catching header 🌈 Feature your organization or campaign name prominently, ideally with a high-resolution version of your logo.

-• Your contact information 📱 At a minimum, you should include the address and phone number of your organization.
-We highly recommend including your website, email address, and personal contact name, too.
-This is how potential donors will follow up and verify that you’re a legitimate person or group, so triple-check that all your info is accurate!
+• Your contact information 📱 Include the address and phone number of your organization.
+We highly recommend also including your website, email address, and personal contact name.
+This lets potential donors easily follow up and verify your legitimacy.
+Be sure to triple-check that all your information is accurate!

-• Any connections you have 🔗 If you’re reaching out to a previous donor, acknowledge the impact they’ve already made through previous donations last year or last month.
+• Any connections you have 🔗 If you’re reaching out to a previous donor, acknowledge the impact of their donations.
 If you’re writing to someone new, explain how you’re connected and tell your story.
-If you’re working with a database of thousands of donors, segment them into similar profiles.
-This enables you to reach out to similar groups and still include some personalization without having to craft thousands of different letters.
+If you have a large database of supporters, use donor segments to group them into similar profiles.
+This way, your outreach letters include some personalization without having to craft thousands of new responses.

-• Your appeal 🙏 Your fundraising appeal is the bulk of your letter, but it should be brief.
-You need to capture your reader’s attention, clarify why you’re reaching out, and build up to your call to action (i.e., the actual request for a donation).
+• Your appeal 🙏 Your fundraising appeal is the bulk of your letter, but you should still keep it brief.
+Capture your reader’s attention, clarify why you’re reaching out, and build up to your call to action—the actual request for a donation.
 Paint a picture with success stories, compelling facts, testimonials, and more.

 • The main call to action 👈 Once your reader understands what’s at stake, it’s time to make your ask.
-It may be financial support, free services, in-kind donations, or other charitable donations.
-Ensure your request is specific, clear, and easy to act on, and include instructions on how to take the next step.
+This may be financial support, free services, in-kind donations, or other charitable donations.
+Make your request specific, clear, and easy to act on.
+Remember to provide instructions on next steps.

 • Additional information 📄 Include any relevant campaign perks or info, like a limited-time matching gift offer or other ways to support your cause.
 Charitable organizations might want to highlight tax benefits, for instance.